Sainsbury's Bank cuts Nectar points by half - what it means for your rewards

 Sainsbury’s replied to customers on Twitter to explain it ‘constantly reviews its offers’: “We’ve reduced the number of points you earn when paying with your credit card while still making sure we’re still offering Nectar points when you shop with us.”

-Customers will continue to receive one Nectar point for every £5 spent in: Argos eBay stores (opens in new tab), Argos Clearance stores, Argos's separate spares and accessories website, Sainsbury’s Bank, Sainsbury’s Energy and Sainsbury’s cafes.
+Customers will continue to receive one Nectar point for every £5 spent in: Argos eBay stores, Argos Clearance stores, Argos's separate spares and accessories website, Sainsbury’s Bank, Sainsbury’s Energy and Sainsbury’s cafes.

 Take action: other credit cards for Nectar rewards